waldirborbajr/gitpushup/README.md

 ## Usage

-To use gitpush, follow these steps:
+To use GitPush, follow these steps:

 1. Navigate to the root directory of your Git repository in the terminal.